adrenth/wp-hydro-raindrop/README.md

 ### Custom MFA page

+Follow the instructions below to create your own Hydro Raindrop MFA page:

 * Login as a Site Editor
 * Create a page (programmatically)
 * Use the following shortcodes on this page (required!):